 Dr David Williams (AVRU Head)

 In addition to his role as the head of AVRU, Dr Williams leads the Charles Campbell Toxinology Centre (CCTC) at the School of Medicine and Health Sciences at the University of Papua New Guinea, where he manages AVRU’s 13-year snakebite project in PNG.
 Dr Williams is also CEO of the internationally active non-profit organisation the Global Snakebite Initiative (GSI), which promotes greater recognition of the public health impact of snakebite envenoming in the developing world, and seeks partnership to create solutions.
 Through engagement with the World Health Organization (WHO), WHO Member States, civil society, advocacy groups and a network of researchers and medical professionals, Dr Williams has contributed to the impending return of snakebite to the WHO list of Neglected Tropical Diseases, and is now working to secure the requisite Member State support for a resolution to direct comprehensive action on snakebite by the WHO at the 2018 World Health Assembly.
 Dr Williams chairs the WHO committee for the evaluation of antivenom product dossiers for Sub-Saharan Africa, and was editor of the second edition of the WHO Guidelines for the Production, Control and Regulation of Snake Antivenom Immunoglobulins and temporary advisor on antivenoms to the 2016 WHO Expert Committee on Biological Standardization.
+In December 2017 he was selected by WHO to chair their new Snakebite Envenoming Working Group (SBE-WG) which has been tasked with developing a comprehensive road map strategy to reduce and control the global burden this neglected tropical disease.

 Prior to AVRU's current engagement with the WHO, Dr Williams had held positions on previous WHO committees and working groups, and been engaged as a consultant.
 He was a facilitator of the WHO Bi‐Regional Workshop on the Production, Control, and Regulation of Antivenoms (Jakarta, Indonesia, 2008); contributed to the 1st edition of the WHO Guidelines for the Production, Control and Regulation of Snake Antivenom Immunoglobulins (2008-10); was an advisor to the WHO Expert Committee on Biological Standardization (2008); Consultant Toxinologist to the WHO Country Office for Cambodia and the Cambodian Ministry of Health (2008-2009) and was employed by WHO as Technical Officer (Snake Antivenoms) in the Essential Medicines and Health Technologies Department in Geneva (2009-2010), during a sabbatical from AVRU.